hsghori/CS-Notes/machine_learning_notes.md

  -----------------------
 ```

-Since this data is, clearly, linearly seperable we could use a perceptron to find a line (or hyperplane in the
+Since this data is, clearly, linearly separable we could use a perceptron to find a line (or hyperplane in the
 n-dimensional case) that classifies the points.
-However, the perceptron algorithm makes no garuntees about
+However, the perceptron algorithm makes no guarantees about
 *which* dividing hyperplane it will select based on some training data.

 ```